HECVAT Category

 Does your application require user and system administrator password changes at a frequency no greater than 90 days?

-This question is asking whether your application enforces password rotation policies for both regular users and system administrators at least every 90 days.
+Password rotation is the subject here: whether your application forces both regular users and system administrators to change passwords at least every 90 days.

 HIPA-11